lolilo/VisuaLisPy/readme.md

 Final Thoughts
 ------------------
 Furthering my project, I wrote a simple code generator to compile Scheme into a subset of JavaScript.
 This was a relatively straight-forward process of translating the AST to fit the template of JavaScript's language structure.
 I plan to program a code generator to target C, which will involve type-casting and other presently unforeseen challenges, I'm sure.
+Perhaps I will one day make it to assembly...

-The more I learned, the more I realized how much more I want to learn...
+The more I learned, the more I realized how much more I want to learn.
 <br />
 ---